 The country music drama, starring Connie Britton and Hayden Panettiere, aired on ABC for four seasons before getting abruptly axed in May 2016.
 Though the show earned middling ratings throughout its run, there had initially been some promising signs that the show would get a fifth season on the network.
 Prior to the cancellation, producer Lionsgate TV had even announced its hiring of two Emmy-winning producers to help guide the series and work on potential plotlines for the next season.
 This apparent show of confidence made it all the more surprising for viewers (and even cast members) when ABC officially decided to pull the plug.

 But the show isn’t gone for good.
 Lionsgate TV shopped Nashville to several potential buyers (including both traditional networks and streaming services) and eventually closed a deal with CMT.
-The 22-episode fifth season of the fan favorite series kicked off on its new home in January 2017.
+The show has since aired a fifth season and kicked off a sixth and final season.

 During its initial five-season run on NBC, the comedy, starring Joel McHale, Gillian Jacobs, Danny Pudi, Yvette Nicole Brown, and Alison Brie among others, received critical acclaim for its acting and writing and cultivated a cult following.
 But low ratings caused the network to cancel the series in 2014.